- Find a Trail

 Once you've pulled your eyes and your camera away from the view, continue heading northward.
 The trail follows the former Santa Fe, Prescott & Phoenix Railway corridor that fed into Prescott, once the territorial capital of Arizona and famous for its copper mining.
 Wooden decking and railroad ties lie scattered along the trail.
 At mile 3 and the Point of Rocks, the railroad's ghost is impossible to miss.
 Here the trail passes through a cut made for trains in a tall, sheer rock cluster.
 A trailside historical marker shows a photo of the identical view, taken some 100 years earlier.
 In the photo a hulking engine chugs through the pass.

 Beyond Point of Rocks, you reach a fork in the trail.
-Head left to continue on the Peavine Trail for 1 mile to its end point atop a gravel-covered railroad bridge.
-A two-lane country road runs beneath you, and private property spreads in vast tracts beyond.
+Head left to continue on the Peavine Trail to its end point near the Prescott Municipal Airport (Ernest A. Love Field).
+Along the way, you'll reach a gravel-covered railroad bridge, where a two-lane country road runs beneath you and private property spreads in vast tracts beyond.
 As tantalizing as the call of the open range might be, don't consider trespassing.
 Instead, head back to that fork in the road, turn right and hop on the 4-mile Iron King Trail.
+The two trails were inducted into the Rail-Trail Hall of Fame together in 2010.

 It took a bit for me to find the North parking lot.
 Take the granite Dells exit off 89A and E Centrepoint Drive will be on the right.
 It's a great parking lot.
 Number one it's free and the second perk is on the way back to your car the grade is downhill!
 Not really much of a grade.
 But made for a fast ride back to the car.
 Great Trail for biking.
 Beautiful scenery wildflowers, the Dells, Watson lake, streams, trees, benches and bike racks to explore the trail on foot.
 Bring a lunch and enjoy the day!